diazoangga/diazoangga.github.io/blog/assets/Mathematical Justification on Linear Regression/content.md

 \bold{y} = \bold{X}\bold{w}
 $$

 notice that $\bold{X}$ is an $N \times D$ dimension matrix, where  $N$ is the number of data points and $D$ is a number of input features; $\bold{w}$ is the weight vector; and $\bold{y}$ is the predicted output.

 Figure 1 is an example of linear regression.
 From the picture, we know that the predicted outputs (blue line) remain unchanged as the inputs remain the same.
 This is what deterministic models mean.

-Another thing to look at is that there are always some errors between the actual data (x,y) and the predicted values.
+Another key aspect to look is the presence of errors between the actual data (x,y) and the predicted values.
 Intuitively, we would want to minimise the errors.
 But, how do we achieve that?

 ![Figure 1.
 Linear Regression (Source: Grammarly.com)](img1.png)

-Figure 1.
-Linear Regression (Source: Grammarly.com)

 ## Least Square Error

 One widely used metric to answer that is by using least square error (LSE).
-LSE measures the sum of the squared differences between the actual and the predicted values.
+It measures the sum of the squared differences between the actual and the predicted values.
 When performing linear regression, we usually want to minimise the least square error.
 While the idea is intuitively acceptable, it still needs to be explained mathematically as to why LSE is used widely.

 The Least Square Error (LSE), also known as the Sum of Squared Errors (SSE), is a mathematical method used to measure the difference between predicted values and actual observed values in a dataset.
 It's calculated by: